Technigo/project-business-site/README.md

 If I had more time I would try to add some styling to the hero video, maybe a filter.

+## Learning objectives

+* Using image or video in the header for responsive webpages
+* Using HTML forms and simple requests
+* Modifying the DOM using Javascript

+## Tech

+* HTML5
+* CSS3
+* JavaScript JS6

 ## View it live

 View the site here: https://pouroverpurist.netlify.com/